eshaiyer/Autonomous-Race-Car/README(Lane_Detection).md

 ## LaneTracker

-The LaneTracker class monitors lane positioning over time to detect lane changes:
+The LaneTracker class monitors lane positioning over time to detect lane changes.
+Workflow of LaneTracker class:

 -Maintains a buffer of recent lane positions